jackmaden/philosophybreak/src/pages/articles/what-happens-when-machines-become-smarter-than-people/index.md

 American philosopher Daniel Dennett, however, doesn’t buy it.
 In the final chapter of his latest book, [From Bacteria to Bach and Back](https://www.amazon.com/gp/product/0393355500/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0393355500&linkId=1df61311519828d11acf4f3d14004e1d), Dennett reflects on the role technology is playing and will come to play in our lives.
 As he puts it:

->“I am not worried about humanity creating a race of super-intelligent agents destined to enslave us, but that does not mean I am not worried.
-I see other, less dramatic, but much more likely, scenarios in the immediate future that are cause for concern and call for immediate action.”
+>I am not worried about humanity creating a race of super-intelligent agents destined to enslave us, but that does not mean I am not worried.
+I see other, less dramatic, but much more likely, scenarios in the immediate future that are cause for concern and call for immediate action.

 ## Our reliance on AI could lead to negligence

 <span class="big-letter">F</span>or Dennett, while a singularity event remains possible in principle, “the task is orders of magnitude larger and more difficult than the cheerleaders have claimed.”
 He argues that smart technology presents us with more practical threats that have a far higher likelihood of occuring.
 As he clarifies:

->“The real danger, I think, is not that machines more intelligent than we are will usurp our role as captains of our destinies, but that we will _over_-estimate the comprehension of our latest thinking tools, prematurely ceding authority to them far beyond their competence.”
+>The real danger, I think, is not that machines more intelligent than we are will usurp our role as captains of our destinies, but that we will _over_-estimate the comprehension of our latest thinking tools, prematurely ceding authority to them far beyond their competence.

 Take transport.
 It’s not just aviation and shipping industries that depend on GPS for safe and efficient navigation: how many individuals now turn to their smartphones instead of using a road map?